 In our Total Gym FIT review, we look at the machine's spec, price, design, features and how it works.
 In our opinion the Total Gym FIT is one of the best home weights machines in the world, but it is priced higher than the average glideboard system.
 So if you're on a tighter budget, we've recommended some affordable alternatives where relevant throughout this review.

-Total Gym Fit review: Overview
+Total Gym FIT review: Overview

 That makes this home fitness system a great option for anyone who feels as though they're short on space.
 If the idea of a more compact gym appeals to you, also take a look at our Bowflex PR3000 Home Gym review (opens in new tab).

-Total Gym Fit review: Design
+Total Gym FIT review: Design

-The whole unit weighs in at a minimal 66lbs and stretches to 93 x 18.5 x 44.5" when open, but it will fold down to a storage friendly 50.5 x 18.5 x 8.6".
+The whole unit weighs in at a minimal 66lbs and stretches to 18.5 (W) x 93 (L) x 44.5 (H) inches when open, but it will fold down to a storage-friendly 18.5 (W) x 50.5 (L) x 8.5 (H) inches.

 As standard you'll get an ab crunch attachment, a two-piece wing add-on, a leg pulley and an upgraded squat stand.
 To see how hard you're working out, you could wear one of the best fitness trackers (opens in new tab) to monitor your session.

 Other extras include two ankle cuffs, for comfort, a nutrition guide, a wall chat for tracking progress and a library of workout DVDs to help you follow simple guidance and keep motivated.